dhconnelly/dhconnelly.github.io/_posts/2023-02-27-homl-ch2-checklist.md

     - compare cross-validation scores
     - get tuned model and score via `best_estimator_` and `best_score_` from `XSearchCV`
 4. Estimate generalization error by measuring performance on the test set
+    - `metrics.accuracy_score`, `mean_squared_error(squared=False)`
     - This will likely be worse than your cross-validation error, since you fine-tuned to the training set
     - Don't go tweak hyperparameters to make this number look good - it won't generalize, you'll overfit the test set!
+        - go back to the beginning, create a new test set, reevaluate all your decisions, build new models
+        - do this too many times splitting train/test from the same dataset => still overfitting, since with enough splits you'll eventually "see" all the data

 ## Present your solution